williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 ![Load by Weekend](https://williamscale.github.io/attachments/cps-load-prediction/weekend_jitter.png)

-As shown below the distributions of daily loads by weekday/weekend are not normal either.
+As shown below, the distributions of daily loads by weekday/weekend are not normal either.
 Thus, a two-sample t-test cannot be used and we opt for a two-sample Wilcoxon test.

 ![Weekend Histogram](https://williamscale.github.io/attachments/cps-load-prediction/weekend_hist.png)